-If you are passionate about teaching others the skills n you are passionate about teaching others the skills necessary to participate in health enhancing sport and physical activity for life, the Bachelor of Science in physical education (Teaching Certification) at Troy is for you.
-This program prepares preschool - 12th grade teachers to impact students in team, preschool - 12th grade teachers to impact students in team, individual, and lifetime sport skills in order to enhance their ndividual, and lifetime sport skills in order to enhance their quality of life beyond their school years.
+If you are passionate about teaching others the skills necessary to participate in health enhancing sport and physical activity for life, the Bachelor of Science in physical education (Teaching Certification) at Troy is for you.
+This program prepares preschool - 12th grade teachers to impact students in team, individual, and lifetime sport skills in order to enhance their quality of life beyond their school years.
 At Troy University our physical education program is based on three beliefs, 1.
 Teach students the proper skills necessary to participate in a variety of sport, individual, and lifetime activities, 2.
 Provide opportunities for the student to learn and participate in a wide variety of physical activities, 3.
 By doing so the student will find something they enjoy and are successful at and will continue to do this throughout life in order to lead a healthy active lifestyle.